Game Breaker: Super Robot Wars

 Super Robot Wars Destiny

-Every Universal Century Gundam.
+- Every Universal Century Gundam.
 In a game where reals are relatively better than supers (due to the bug), Destiny has multitudes of useful reals.
-However, Amuro, Judau Ashta, Usso Evin, and Kamille Bidan stand above the rest.
+However, Amuro, Judau Ashta, Usso Evin, and Kamille stand above the rest.

-Kamille begins with the rather mediocre Zeta Gundam, which is pretty much an inferior Nu Gundam in Destiny.
-However, Kamille winds up having the best stats out of any Newtype Gundam pilot in the game, including balanced offensive stats and the highest "Newtype" pilot skill levelnote .
-Finally, at "Newtype" level 5, the Zeta unlocks the Waverider Crash, which has the highest attack power of any Gundam units that can be used post-movement, making it a solid choice if you want to keep Kamille in the Zeta.
+- Kamille begins with the rather mediocre Zeta Gundam, which is pretty much an inferior Nu Gundam in Destiny.
+However, he winds up having the best stats out of any Newtype Gundam pilot in the game, including balanced offensive stats and the highest "Newtype" pilot skill levelnote .
+Finally, at "Newtype" level 5, the Zeta unlocks "Waverider Crash", the strongest weapon of any Gundam unit in Destiny that can be used post-movement, making it a solid choice if players wants to keep Kamille in the Zeta.